-Emergency preparedness is crucial for protecting the lives of your employees, students, clients, or anyone in your building.
-Threats can come from anywhere, and in order to save lives, you must be ready.
-Critical Path Solutions can help your business, school, government agency, organization, or any other group by conducting a threat assessment and customizing your own emergency response plan.
+Emergency preparedness is crucial for protecting the lives of your employees, students, clients or anyone in your building.
+Threats can come from anywhere, and you must be ready.
+Critical Path Solutions can help your business, school, government agency, organization or any other group by conducting a threat assessment and helping you create an emergency response plan.

 Many times, the best way to save lives is by evacuating.
 This is especially true in the instance of strong storms, wildfires, volcanoes and nuclear accidents.
 Evacuation preparedness involves planning for a quick, smooth evacuation of your building, facility, town, city or area.
 Evacuation routes should be mapped out ahead of time and they should be made known to anyone expected to follow them.

 The process of emergency response planning starts with a threat assessment and is followed by a detailed list of objectives your business, agency, group or organization considers paramount.
 The final step is creating an emergency response plan to achieve these objectives.

 In order to mitigate damage from a threat, you must identify exactly what you want to protect and make an emergency plan for how this will be done.